daniel-rusu/pods4k/immutable-arrays/README.md

 <details>
 <summary>No mutation exceptions at runtime</summary>

-Guava immutable lists implement the Java `List` interface and expose mutating methods which throw exceptions at runtime when attempted to be mutated.
-Although this prevents mutation, it can result in exceptions being thrown during runtime affecting the user experience.
+Guava immutable lists implement the Java `List` interface and override mutating methods to throw exceptions.
+Although this prevents mutation, it can result in exceptions being thrown at runtime affecting the user experience.
+These aren't always obvious as the caller might operate on a variable of type List without realizing that it's an immutable list.

-Attempting to mutate an immutable array won't even compile catching these types of defects much sooner.
+However, attempting to mutate an immutable array won't even compile preventing this category of defects altogether.

 </details>